BLOCKvIO/android-sdk/README.md

 This is the official BLOCKv SDK.
 It allows you to easily integrate your own apps into the BLOCKv Platform.
 It handles a number of operations on your behalf, including:

 - Wrapping API endpoints,
-- Parsing JSON to native Java models, and
+- Parsing JSON to native Java models,
-- Managing OAuth2 tokens.
+- Managing OAuth2 tokens, and
+- Interacting with the web socket.

 ### Requirements